What is the National Sword?

 What can we do about it?

-Although you may be unable to change international recycling policy decisions, you can still takes steps to help!
+Although you may be unable to change international recycling policy decisions, you can still take steps to help!

 - Educate yourself.
 Do you know what objects are and are not recyclable in your area?
 Contact your local town department of public works or MRF to learn.
 The Springfield Materials Recovery Facility website lists what can and cannot be recycled, check it out!